 Space asking to be felt Color guiding the experience

-Thailand expanded that understanding.
+Later, Thailand expanded that understanding.
 There, color was everywhere, in an exuberant way.
 It was part of everything.
 I remember especially the moments around the flower offerings in the water, in the sea.
 The colors floating, moving, dissolving into the surface of the water.

 There was no separation between architecture, objects, and life.
 Color moved across all of them, connecting everything.